 IMDb; Paramount; Rotten Tomatoes; Wikia; Wikipedia

 The sequel to The Addams Family.
-Morticia and Gomez have a baby, who they name Pubert.
-Wednesday and Pugsley resent the new baby, and repeatedly try to kill it.
+Morticia and Gomez have a baby, whom they name Pubert.
+Wednesday and Pugsley resent the new baby, and repeatedly try to kill him.
 So their parents try to hire a nanny, though of course the kids scare them all off.
-Then a woman named Debbie Jellinsky shows up, and she's perfect.
+Then a woman named Debbie Jellinsky (Joan Cusack) shows up, and she's perfect.
 And Fester immediately develops a crush on her.
 She likes him, too, but we learn very early on that she's a black widow who has killed a couple of husbands before, and now has her sights set on marrying and killing Fester for his money.
-Of course, Wednesday is suspicious, so Debbie tricks Morticia and Gomez into sending the children away to summer camp.
-Camp Chippewa is run by a cheerful couple named Gary and Beck Granger (played by Peter MacNicol and Christine Baranski, both of whom I've liked in other things).
+Wednesday is suspicious, so Debbie tricks Morticia and Gomez into sending the children away to summer camp.
+Camp Chippewa is run by a cheerful couple named Gary and Beck Granger (Peter MacNicol and Christine Baranski).
 Naturally Wednesday and Pugsley don't fit in at all.
 And there's one camper, a girl named Amanda Buckman, who becomes an adversary.
 (During the end credits I learned she was played by Mercedes McNab and I was all "Holy crap!
 That was Harmony?" ...In case you don't know, she later played a vampire in Buffy the Vampire Slayer and Angel.
 Oh, also she had played a girl scout in a very brief scene in the first Addams movie, though I don't think it was the same character, here.)
 But there was also a kid named Joel Glicker, a fellow outcast who became close to the Addamses, and developed a potential romance with Wednesday.

 So... seriously, I don't want to spoil too much about the movie.
 So I'll shut up.
 But the plot was more complex than the first movie, and a bit more macabre.
 And funnier.
 And stuff.